valkey-io/valkey-doc/docs/management/sentinel.md

 ### Valkey password-only authentication

-Until Redis OSS 6, authentication is achieved using the following configuration directives:
+Until Valkey OSS 6, authentication is achieved using the following configuration directives:

 * `requirepass` in the master, in order to set the authentication password, and to make sure the instance will not process requests for non authenticated clients.
 * `masterauth` in the replicas in order for the replicas to authenticate with the master in order to correctly replicate data from it.